We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

-WELCOME to the first Walking Ibiza Blog in this NEW series which we’re calling “Focus on a Walker”.
+WELCOME to the first Ibiza Outdoors Blog in this NEW series which we’re calling “Focus on a Walker”.

 Tell me a little about yourself Tim.